sourcegraph/sourcegraph-public-snapshot/doc/admin/auth/index.md

 (typically done only for GitHub Enterprise).
 If `allowSignup` is `false`, a user can sign in through GitHub only if an account with the same verified email already exists.
 If none exists, a site admin must create one explicitly.

+The `allowOrgs` fields restricts logins to members of the specified GitHub organizations.
+Existing user sessions are **not invalidated**.
+Only new logins after this setting is changed are affected.

 Once you've configured GitHub as a sign-on provider, you may also want to [add GitHub repositories to Sourcegraph](../external_service/github.md#repository-syncing).